MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableScriptScanning
-Removes whether to disable the scanning of scripts during malware scans.
+Indicates that the cmdlet removes whether to disable the scanning of scripts during malware scans.
 If you specify a value of $False or do not specify a value, Windows Defender does not scan scripts.

 ```yaml